Uganda: Post-Conflict Transformation

 - SIT Study Abroad Gear

 The program is based in the northern Ugandan city of Gulu, commonly referred to as Gulu town.
-Students live with a host family in Gulu for six weeks and attend lectures and have excursions.
-In Gulu, students observe the cross-border dynamics between northern Uganda and southern Sudan as well as the work of the UN and other international humanitarian NGOs.
+Students live with a host family in Gulu for five weeks while attending lectures, engaging in Acholi language study, and traveling on excursions.
+In Gulu, students observe the cross-border dynamics between northern Uganda and southern Sudan as well as the work of the UN and other international humanitarian and development NGOs.

 For more than two decades, Gulu was at the epicenter of conflict in northern Uganda.
-During this period, thousands of Ugandans were displaced from their ancestral land and forced to settle in camps for internally displaced peoples, causing the area's population to swell from 20,000 to around 150,000.
+During this period, thousands of Ugandans were displaced from their ancestral land and forced to settle in camps for internally displaced peoples, causing the area's population to swell from 20,000 to around 1,500,000.
 Thousands of Ugandans became dependent on local and international NGOs and humanitarian agencies such as the UN, the World Food Program, Oxfam, and Caritas for food, shelter, water, and clothing.
-Following the Juba Peace Talks, which brought relative peace to the area, many people returned to their villages and have begun recovering from the effects of war by rebuilding their homes and fields, sending their children to school, and receiving psychosocial support.
+Following the Juba Peace Talks (2006–2008), which brought safety and stability to the area, many people returned to their villages and have begun recovering from the effects of war by rebuilding their homes and fields, sending their children to school, and receiving psychosocial support.

-Students will witness the damage the conflict inflicted on property, infrastructure, and in the lives of the area's people.
-Today, Gulu town is rapidly developing, evident through the city's construction of new residential and commercial buildings, banks, schools, and trade with Sudan and the Democratic Republic of the Congo.
+Students witness the damage the conflict inflicted on property, infrastructure, and the lives of the people.
+Today, Gulu town is rapidly developing, evident through the city's construction of new residential and commercial buildings, banks, and schools, and its trade with the Republic of South Sudan and the Democratic Republic of the Congo.

 Thematic seminar on post-conflict transformation and community building